jwamin/Playgrounds/README.md

 # Playgrounds

-Playgrounds is an amazing app for trying out techniques and prototyping ideas.
-There's no IB, so all UI needs to be created, laid out and constrained in code.
+Playgrounds for iPad is an amazing app for trying out techniques and prototyping ideas.
+There's limited options for importing external files such as Storyboards, so all UI needs to be created, laid out and constrained in code.

 Most of the following were created using Swift Playgrounds for iPad and might require some tweaking to run in Xcode Playgrounds.

-## Graphics
+## 3D Graphics

 * Metal - Hello Triangle - A very slow but fully working example of how to implement `Metal` within Playgrounds, complete with shader! - Will Probably need Swift Playgrounds on iPad to run as Metal requires a physical device and won't run in a simulator, but could be adapted to the Mac.

+* SceneKit Blender Import - Example of imported scene created with Blender and tweaked with Xcode scene editor.

+* SceneKit simd quaternion rotation - example of using quaternions to rotate an object around a sphere.

 ## Augmented Reality